timcmartin/recipes-bak/mains/ground_beef_chili.md

 2. Toast for 4-6 minutes med-high heat until you can smell them.
 3. Move toasted chilies to food processor to cool until crisp.
 4. Add the other ingredients and process for 2 mimutes.
+5. When done, process tomatoes in unwashed bowl.

 ### Beef
 * 2 lbs of 85 percent lean ground beef (ground chuck)